LIVEABOARD DIVING IN Saudi Arabia

 From the bustling city of Jeddah to the tranquil shores of Yanbu and the unspoiled islands of the Farasan Archipelago, Saudi Arabia offers an array of dive sites suited to all levels of experience.
 Divers can explore vibrant coral gardens, dramatic underwater landscapes, and wrecks that narrate the maritime history of the Red Sea.
 The warm waters are home to over 1,200 species of fish, a third of which are endemic to the Red Sea, including the colorful clownfish, majestic manta rays, and elusive whale sharks

-When To Go Dive in Saudi Arabia
+When To Go Diving in Saudi Arabia

 The best time to dive in Saudi Arabia's Red Sea is from September to May when the weather is cooler and the water conditions are ideal.
 During these months, water temperatures range from 22°C (72°F) to 30°C (86°F), offering comfortable diving conditions with excellent visibility often exceeding 30 meters (100 feet)